Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

 \section{Results}

 As mentioned above, Fig. \ref{Fig:patches} shows examples of output maps provided by the MHW2 and PoSeIDoN techniques when applied to the simulations.
-The third column corresponds to the MHW2, where it can be appreciated the typical granulate background after filtering.
+The third column corresponds to the MHW2, where the typical granulated background after filtering can be seen.
 Moreover, these patches clearly show the border effects produced by the filtering approach.
-The fourth column are instead the PoSeIDoN output maps: no background fluctuations are present here, as the FCN only provides the best guess for input PS.
-It must be stressed that no border effects are present in the PoSeIDoN output images.
+The fourth column instead shows the PoSeIDoN output maps: no background fluctuations are present here, as the FCN only provides the best guess for input PSs.
+It should be noted that no border effects are present in the PoSeIDoN output images.